KB-Kangbok/pomodoro_timetracker/PTTMobile2/readme-project.md

 This should install and deploy the application on the device.
 *Note: These steps should also work on an emulator, but the emulator needs to be up and running from Android Studio.*

+Instructions for using the application:

+On login prompt entering "admin" will allow you to login as an admin.
+You can create a user as an admin and then use this created user's email to login as a user.